PyJaipur/PyJudge/README.md

 The project was officially announced in the [Telegram Group](https://t.me/pyjaipur) on the 9th of January 2019.
 It is an ongoing project and so you can jump in any time!
+Here is the link to the [Pyjudge Telegram group](https://t.me/joinchat/HNTGNFPd8dHx3OeY94LvYg) !

 Pre-requisite
 ----------------